 Get warmed up without your wrist support

-While there are many types of wrist support out there, you should always double-check and go for the one that meets your need.
-Basically there are two kinds of wraps on the market.
-There are cotton wraps that appear thinner and more flexible and much thicker, Velcro-type powerlifting wrist supports that are designed to provide tightened support.
-For people looking to max out a movement like a bench press or shoulder press, we will advise you to go for thicker wrist support.
-On the flip side, if you’re looking to clean, jerk or snatch, you’re better off going for a much thinner wrap as it allows for flexibility.
+While there are many types of wrist wrap out there, you should always double-check and go for the one that meets your need.
+Basically, there are two kinds of wraps on the market.
+There are cotton wraps that appear thinner and more flexible and much thicker, Velcro-type powerlifting products that are designed to provide tightened support.
+For people looking to max out a movement like a bench press or shoulder press, we will advise you to go for a thicker wrap.
+On the flip side, if you’re looking to clean, jerk or snatch, you’re better off going for a much thinner wrap as it allows for wrist flexibility.

 You don’t need wraps for most gymnastic movements

 Except you’re looking to put on a leotard or participate in actual gymnastic routines like the pommel horse or vault, you may probably not need to wear them for common bodyweight exercises like push-ups, ring dips, handstand push-ups and more.
 Except of course you’re competing or training with a wrist injury.
 Also, some athletes like to wrap their wrist when performing routines like high rep muscle ups with a false grip.
 To put things simply, you may not always need gym wrist support for common gymnastic routines.

 Avoid using wrist wraps to hide mobility and flexibility issues